All the Best Teaching Solutions for 2020-21 (Includes Remote Learning, Hybrid Learning, Social Distancing, and More!)

 - Global EdTech Academy Sessions Playlist - This free YouTube playlist from Global EdTech Academy covers a multitude of topics, including distance learning tools such as FlipGrid, Hyperdocs, Skype, OneNote, etc. They even have a video titled Special Education Best Practices for Remote and Blended Learning with Naomi Harm.

-Accepting that the 2020-2021 school year is going to look different requires some mindset shifts.
+Accepting that the 2020-2021 school year looks different requires some mindset shifts.
 If you're struggling with this, here are some resources to help.

 - Flexible resilience: My manifesto for the coming school year - This article from Angela Watson shares why and how teachers should be a part of the conversation about plans for this school year.
 It also shares 5 core beliefs that can guide you to not just survive, but thrive in this new model of schooling (whatever it may be).

-- Things You Can Do Right Now to Prepare for an Uncertain School Year - Molly shares very practical things you can do right now to prepare for the next school year- even if you have no idea what format schooling will be taking!
+- Things You Can Do Right Now to Prepare for an Uncertain School Year - Molly shares very practical things you can do right now to prepare- even if you have no idea what format schooling will be taking!

 - How to Deal with Bad Feelings About Teaching This Year - If you're struggling with negative emotions around teaching this year or thinking about taking a leave of absence or retiring, this article is for you.
 It includes a protocol for self-examination to help you decide next steps.